robpomeroy/BrightOS/docs/Testing.md

 ## Quick Start

-If you already have Hyper-V and Vagrant set up, jump to [Running Tests](#running-tests).
+If you already have WSL, Hyper-V and Vagrant set up, jump to [Running Tests](#running-tests).

 ## Prerequisites